Everything about Doji Candlestick Pattern: Top 4 Exclusive patterns

 Use other indicators: Since the candlestick is not standalone, thus one can use other indicators like the Supertrend indicator to confirm the signal.

-The weight of the bearish signal could be increased by the volume of the gravestone Doji, so check the volume too.
+Note: The weight of the bearish signal could be increased by the volume of the gravestone Doji, so check the volume too.

-2. Dragonfly Doji
+2. Dragonfly Doji Candlestick Pattern

-Dragonfly-Doji--1024x536 Everything about Doji Candlestick Pattern: Top 4 Exclusive patterns.
+Dragonfly-Doji--1024x536 Everything about Doji Candlestick Pattern: Top 4 Exclusive patterns

 The image above shows the Dragonfly doji candlestick pattern.
 The dragonfly is like the bullish version of the Gravestone Doji mentioned above.

-If we zoom in on the candlestick, we can observe a long tail in this candlestick.
+The psychology of the dragnfly candlestick can be understood by zooming in on the candlestick, here we can observe a long tail in this candlestick.
 This long tail suggests that there is a high Buying pressure in the area.

-How to trade the Dragonfly Doji?
+How to trade the Dragonfly Doji Candlestick Pattern?

-To trade the Dragonfly Doji One shall follow these steps.
+To trade the Dragonfly Doji One shall follow these steps:

 Identify the pattern: Look for the shape of the Doji candlestick, the Dragonfly Dojistick has a small or even a non-existent body.
 It has a long lower shadow, and its upper shadow is usually very short or non-existent too sometimes.